PaNOSC-ViNYL/instrument_database/README.md

 institutes/<institute>/instruments/<instrument>/<version>/<simulation program>/<instrument><flavour>.py
 ```

-Each instrument is identified by the following informations:
+Each instrument is identified by the following:

  1. name of the institute
  1. name of the instrument